Correa gets back on the track for the first time since the horrifying 2019 crash at Spa

 Juan Manuel Correa has taken a significant step in his comeback by returning to the track for the first time since his crash with Anthoine Hubert at Spa Francorchamps in 2019.

-Following the incident at the start of the F2 feature race at the Belgian Grand Prix that killed Hubert, Correa initially spent two weeks in a coma and required 26 surgeries for injuries to his lungs, spine and legs.
+Following the incident at the start of the Formula 2 feature race at the Belgian Grand Prix that killed Hubert, Correa initially spent two weeks in a coma and required 26 surgeries for injuries to his lungs, spine and legs.

 At the beginning of February, the Ecuadorian-American announced he is to return to racing this year in Formula 3 with ART, the team that took George Russell to the title in 2017 when the series was then known as GP3.

-Stepping up preparations for his return, Correa took to the track in a single-seater car on Monday for the first time since his accident.
+Stepping up preparations for his return, Correa gets back on the track in a single-seater car on Monday for the first time since his accident.

 Leave a Reply